• Skip to main content

 ST. JOSEPH, MICH. —Southwest Michigan car accident lawyer Barry Conybeare said today that a new Centers for Disease Control and Prevention (CDC ) report says thousands of survey respondents reported having fallen asleep while driving in the previous 30 days.
 Conybeare said this report indicates that drowsy driving is a safety threat that must be taken seriously.

-“This largest-of-its-kind drowsy driving survey by the CDC indicates clearly that a vast number of Americans are getting behind the wheel while they are too fatigued to drive safely or otherwise have not had enough rest,” said Conybeare, a personal injury lawyer with Conybeare Law Office, P.C., a law firm that serves Southwest Michigan from its St. Joseph location.
+“This largest-of-its-kind drowsy driving survey by the CDC indicates clearly that a vast number of Americans are getting behind the wheel while they are too fatigued to drive safely or otherwise have not had enough rest,” said Conybeare, a personal injury lawyer with Conybeare Injury and Accident Lawyers, P.C., a law firm that serves Southwest Michigan from its St. Joseph location.

 “We hope law enforcement officials, legislators and educators will take this study and the issue of drowsy driving seriously, and take measures to fight this dangerous problem,” he said.